-

 Tamiko, who goes by Tami (pronounced "Tommy"), is a former teacher turned speech-language pathologist.
 She received a Master of Arts in Education, Speech-Language Pathology from San Jose State University and a Bachelor of Arts in Secondary Education from Grand Valley State University.
 Tami opened Duncan Lake Speech Therapy, LLC in May 2019 after working as a school-based speech-language pathologist.
 Her vision was to provide client-centered and collaborative speech-language services to her community while focusing on the values of diversity, inclusion, representation, and cultural competency/humility.

-Tami's areas of speech interest include articulation and phonological disorders, Childhood Apraxia of Speech (CAS), expressive/receptive language delays, and orofacial myology.
-Tami has obtained certification through Simon Says Speech in orofacial myology, and recently completed the 28 hour introductory course through IAOM to begin the Certified Orofacial Myologist® journey.
-Tami also has a deep passion for gender-affirming voice modification services, and offers both individual sessions and quarterly group-format classes.
+Tami's areas of speech interest include articulation and phonological disorders, Childhood Apraxia of Speech (CAS), expressive/receptive language delays, and gender affirming voice modification.
+Tami has obtained certification through Simon Says Speech in orofacial myology, and completed the 28 hour introductory course through International Association of Orofacial Mylogy .

-When she is not working, Tamiko spends time with her husband, Matt, and their dog, Theo, and two cats, Winnie and Kimchi.
+When she is not working, Tamiko spends time with her friends and family.
 She enjoys traveling, bird watching, hiking, and water activities such as kayaking.
 She can often be found reading a book and quilting.

 Tami holds her Certificate of Clinical Competence from the American Speech-Language-Hearing Association as well as a Speech-Language Pathology license from the state of Michigan.